What is a bear bell?

 A bear bell is a small 1.5-inch bell with either a thick velcro strap or a carabiner used for attachment.
 You can attach it to the outside your backpack, waist belt or any other external piece of gear.

-People might be comforted by having a bear bell on their pack, but there are arguments made about their effectiveness.
+People might be comforted by having a bear bell on their pack, but there are arguments made that challenge their effectiveness.
 Some say they do work; others say they don't work.

-Yes-they-do-work: Supporters of bear bells point to a 1982 study on bear and hiker interactions in Glacier National Park found that hikers who wore bear bells were less likely to be charged by a grizzly bear.
+Yes-they-do-work: Supporters of bear bells point to a 1982 study on bear and hiker interactions in Glacier National Park, which found that hikers who wore bear bells were less likely to be charged by a grizzly bear.